 - The landfill.

-AEP has announced plans to permanently cease operations at Conesville Plant in mid-2020.
+AEP has announced plans to permanently cease electric generation operations at the Conesville Plant in mid-2020.
 At that time, the plant will stop placing material into the pond and landfill and will begin closure activities.

-In 2018, AEP continued its groundwater monitoring activities around Conesville Plant’s coal ash storage sites.
-We analyzed this data relative to EPA drinking water standards and/or with groundwater protection standards.
+AEP continued its groundwater monitoring activities around Conesville Plant’s coal ash storage sites.
+Data was analyzed relative to EPA groundwater protection standards.

-Analysis of this data by an independent third party indicates that the ash pond system is causing the levels of arsenic, lithium and molybdenum in the groundwater within the plant site to rise above EPA standards.
-We did not find impacts from the landfill.
-We do not have any data off of the plant site.
+Analysis by an independent third party indicates that the ash pond system is causing the levels of arsenic, lithium and molybdenum in the groundwater within the plant site to rise above EPA standards.
+Additional analysis of groundwater beyond the plant site shows ash pond impacts for lithium and molybdenum.
+Property owners above impacted groundwater have been notified.
+No impacts were identified from the landfill.

 - Coal Combustion Residuals Monitoring & Reporting

-AEP has completed the first steps in the new groundwater monitoring program under this rule.
+AEP completed the first steps in the new groundwater monitoring program under this rule.